 At TechTarget's recent CIO Conference, cyber law expert Scott Nathan and The ePolicy Institute offered some advice for IT executives looking to create e-mail and IM policies within their organizations.
-Click
+Click here to read why Nathan thinks it's so important for CIOs to get cracking on such a policy if they haven't already.

 - Establish comprehensive, written e-mail and IM policies.